JjKassai/PictureFrame/README.md

 Use the normal bootloader option when loading in arduino software (Rather than old bootloader).
 Requires the lady ada graphics library for the OLED (chip name?)
 Requires a specific RTC library, have to find.
 Library has an example used to set the RTC with a specific syntax over the serial monitor.

+A lot of this work was started on work computer.